-- 6.3.3 Where different components of assessment within a module (continuous assessment and final examination assessment) contribute to the final mark, there will be no requirement that a minimum mark be obtained in any one component. - 6.3.4 Within the maximum registration period, a module, once passed, cannot be retaken, irrespective of whether or not all elements have been attempted or passed. - 6.3.5 In the case of students re-admitted to a programme on an ab initio basis because their prior registration exceeds eight years, if modules on that programme taken previously are no longer current as deemed by the Programme Board, there may be a requirement to complete those modules ab initio, irrespective of clause 2.2.10. - 6.3.6 Deferral of an overall module mark will be considered where extenuating circumstances are presented with a request to postpone continuous assessment and/or examination.
+- 6.3.3 Where different components of assessment within a module (continuous assessment and final examination assessment) contribute to the final mark, there will be no requirement that a minimum mark be obtained in any one component. - 6.3.4 Within the maximum registration period, a module, once passed, cannot be retaken, irrespective of whether or not all elements have been attempted or passed. - 6.3.5 In the case of students re-admitted to a programme on an ab initio basis because their prior registration exceeds eight years, if modules on that programme taken previously are no longer current as deemed by the Programme Board, there may be a requirement to complete those modules ab initio, irrespective of clause 2.2.10.

+6.3.6 Deferral of an overall module mark will be considered where extenuating circumstances are presented.
 A module is then deferred to the next available opportunity; this is determined by the academic structure of the programme.